openfisca/openfisca-doc/source/installation/windows-no-admin.md

 ## 3. Install OpenFisca

+For this example, we will utilise the `OpenFisca-France` package.
+For a different model you could achieve the same result by following the [offline environment](offline-environment) example to get local copies of the required packages.

 - Download the OpenFisca-France [installation files](https://github.com/openfisca/openfisca-france-offline/archive/master.zip)
-- Extract the content of this archive in a directory.
+- Extract the content of this archive into a directory.
-- Go to that directory, then to the `windows` subdirectory.
+- Go to that directory and then to the `windows` subdirectory.
 If you installed Python in 32 bits, **right-click** on `32-bits`.
 If you installed Python in 64 bits, **right-click** on the `64-bits` subdirectory.
 Choose "Git Bash Here"
 - Run the command `pip install *`

-To check that everything worked correctly, type in Git Bash:
+To check that everything works correctly, run the following command in Git Bash:

 ```sh
 python -c "from openfisca_france import CountryTaxBenefitSystem; CountryTaxBenefitSystem()"